MOORE CONTEMPORARY

 'Peripheries is an exercise in duality, treading two lines, two conceptions of peripheral identity that run parallel to each other.
 Each work, too, seems to embody a juxtaposition; contentment and captivity, turbulence and steady reassurance.
 Perhaps the most fundamental duality here is that of peripherality and centrality itself.
 The centre seems to be a conception in flux, as normalcy is upended in the world at large.
 The Abdullah brothers speak, through their work, reflexively of their own peripheral identities - and through the shared humanity we encounter in their work, allow us to reflect upon our own.'

-Abdul Abdullah is represented by YAVUZ GALLERY.
-Peripheries is presented in association with YAVUZ GALLERY.
+Peripheries and the works of Abdul Abdullah are presented in association with YAVUZ GALLERY.

 24